maplight/votersedge-voting-info/voting-info/states/ny/state-all-elections/en/more-voting-info/how-become-poll-worker.md

 section: "more-voting-info"
 priority: "Minor"
 ---
+Dedicated and well-trained poll workers are essential to the smooth functioning of democracy.
 You can become a poll worker if you are a registered voter and a resident of the county in which you want to be a poll worker (or, in the case of New York City, a city resident).
 You will be obligated to work a few days a year when your county or city holds elections, and you will be paid a small stipend by your board of elections.

 Poll workers have the following responsibilities on Election Day:
 - Prepare the polling place for voting